baconsocrispy/bbs-app/README.md

 To fix, I changed the $height-main variable calculation from 100vh to 100%, and set the Grid component to position: fixed

+## To DO
+* Try catch blocks in API using response.ok logic